 The main thing to remember is that it is important to answer any NHS interview question honestly, providing details from your own clinical perspective and experiences.

 One useful approach to structuring your answers is called the STAR technique.

 STAR stands for Situation, Task, Action, Result

 The technique is designed to help you to formulate clear, concise and relevant answers to competency-based or behavioural questions (questions that require you to give specific examples demonstrating particular skills, attributes or behaviours).
-Generally, you will have been asked to provide details or descriptions of a time when you have faced a problem or challenge, what steps you took to deal with it and what the outcome or results were.
+During your NHS job interview you will be asked to provide details or descriptions of a time when you have faced a problem or challenge, what steps you took to deal with it and what the outcome or results were.

-In answering competency-based or behavioural questions, you should be considering how to provide information for the panel to evaluate your mindset and your skillset.
+In answering competency-based or behavioural NHS interview questions, you should consider how to provide information for the panel to evaluate your mindset and your skillset.
 NHS employers will analyse your behaviours, values and approach to situations defined against the skills and qualities that high-level doctors have exhibited in the role you are applying for.

-In your answers, NHS employers are looking for evidence of your clinical skills, problem solving skills, analytical ability, perseverance, team work and collaboration, quantitative skills, or expertise.
+In your answers to NHS interview questions, employers are looking for evidence of your clinical skills, problem solving skills, analytical ability, perseverance, team work and collaboration, quantitative skills, or expertise.

 STAR can be used to answer such questions; each letter stands for a part of your answer.

 Describe the context of the job, task or challenge that you were facing.
 Be specific.